ranelpadon/lord-of-the-clips/README.md

 ```

 ## 🚀 Demo
+The GIF below demonstrates the output of `lotc --help` and `lotc download --help` and running the examples provided in the output:
 ![See https://github.com/ranelpadon/lord-of-the-clips/blob/main/demo.gif](https://github.com/ranelpadon/lord-of-the-clips/blob/main/demo.gif)

 ## ⚠️ Rate Limits
-Some sites like Facebook imposes scraping rate limits on their pages and could potentially block your IP address.
+Some sites (e.g. Facebook) imposes scraping rate limits on their pages and could cause issues in your succeeding downloads.
 Hence, throttle your usage or don't use `lotc` excessively in a short amount of time.